 If we think of balance in this way, we can work toward it with more ease.
 We often think that to ever reach a state of feeling more balanced, we must change just the one biggest, hardest thing completely, however, this one thing can be so overwhelming that we give up before we ever really had a chance.
 When we recognize that coming into balance is really about many little parts working and coming together, we can take baby steps and experience a shift closer to the peace we are looking for every day.

-In teaching habits to find better balance in our bodies, Cate Stillman refers to the concept of kaizen to make change doable.
+In teaching habits to find better balance in our bodies, I often refer to the concept of kaizen to make change doable.
 “Kaizen means good change and refers to the philosophy of applying continuous, daily, small improvements.”
-(Stillman 2015) She asks us to look at the “smallest, most incremental improvements” that we can make on a daily basis on our journey toward balance and points out that even these baby steps will add up to make a big difference.
+(Stillman 2015) If we can look for the smallest, most incremental improvements that we can make on a daily basis on our journey toward balance, we will find that even these baby steps will add up to make a big difference.
 This is truly how it works.

 Change doesn’t have to be something dramatic to be effective.
 In Tree pose, if we simply find a focal point and concentrate there, we can find more stability and ease.
 Over time, as we make small shifts, we will find that we pull ourselves toward balance without even feeling like we are having to work too hard to do so.